 - OR a minimum grade of C on the Cambridge Certificate in Advance English (CAE)

 - OR a minimum grade of C on the Cambridge Certificate of Proficiency in English (CPE)

 - OR a minimum score of 61 in the Pearson Test of English (Academic)

 To be eligible for the award of Master of Communication (MComn), a student must acquire 80CP for the prescribed core units.

-The maximum period for completing this program is 5 years.
+From 2016 the maximum period for completing this program is 4 years

 Please refer to the transition information below for information about course changes that may impact you.

 The 4 unit Graduate Certificate in Communication must be completed to be eligible for entry into the Masters program.

 The Master of Communication consists of 7 units totalling 80 Credit Points.

 RPL/Credit may be awarded according to Griffith University policies and applicants should contact the course coordinator for further information.